-VCU Police offers our officers competitive starting salaries and a generous package of state benefits, including a tuition waiver for officers wishing to pursue higher education.
+VCU Police officers receive competitive starting salaries and a generous package of state benefits, including a tuition waiver for officers wishing to pursue higher education.
 Benefits include:

 - There is a 2% base pay salary increase for academy recruits upon successful completion of field training

 - Pre-certified officer starting salary range: $44,990 - $49,343

 - Pre-certified officers can receive up to a $5,000 bonus